vsevex/whixp/README.md

-# EchoX
+# Whixp

 ![Github last build (main)][last_build]
 [![License: MIT][license_badge]][license_link]
 ![GitHub Repo stars][star_count]

-EchoX is a lightweight and pure Dart library that allows you to connect to XMPP (Extensible Messaging and Presence Protocol) servers.
+Whixp is a lightweight and pure Dart library that allows you to connect to XMPP (Extensible Messaging and Presence Protocol) servers.
 This package provides a range of fundamental functionalities for XMPP communication.
-And is built on top of the popular [Strophe.js](https://github.com/strophe/strophejs) library, providing a streamlined and efficient solution for XMPP communication in Dart applications.

 ## XMPP